SVOD: Everything to Know About Subscription Video On Demand

 Amazon Prime Video, Google Play, and Apple iTunes are three popular TVOD services.

 In such advertising-based video-on-demand revenue models, broadcasters make money from ad revenue.
 Viewers can access video content without paying any monthly subscription or other recurring fees.
 Advertising-based video streaming is a little different from television, but a great example is commercials that interrupt your show.
 Advertisers pay the channels to show their ads to viewers.

-Like this difference in the pricing models, AVOD platforms differ from SVOD platforms.
+Like this difference in the pricing and monetization models, AVOD platforms differ from SVOD platforms.
 Since the content is free, the viewer base is mainstream, so it’s harder to reach your target audience and stand out for most broadcasters.
 Youtube uses this monetization technique.
 However, if you want to monetize your videos on Youtube with ads, your profile and content must meet a certain criterion.

 What is SVOD?

 Subscription video on demand (SVOD) is exactly what it sounds like.
 Viewers pay a subscription fee to access your video content on demand.

 More than one in three broadcasters currently use subscription models to monetize their content.

 You’re likely familiar with platforms like Netflix, HBO Max, Hulu, and Disney+.
 You pay a monthly or annual fee and get access to any shows or movies they offer.

 These are pretty large-scale SVOD services, but they clearly show how SVOD providers operate.

 SVOD services are quite hot at the moment and are only getting hotter.
 Business Insider reports that even though many people are already using SVOD services, many are willing to expand their budgets to invest in additional SVOD services.